MachineLearningMike/Blockchain_Traninig_Course/README.md

 # Blockchain_Traninig_Course
 Courseware for Dapp development

+I.  Description

+II.
+Installation

-1. Clone this repository to your local machine
+1. Clone this repository to your local machine.

 2. Setup compilation/testing env in the local folder (All are necessary and nothing is optional):